sischei/self_justified_equilibria/README.md

 * This section provides instructions on how to replicate the numerical results of section 6 of this article.

 * The optimal optimal order of running the computer code to replicate the results in article are as follows.
-  1. Run the instructions listed in the subsection `1.
-Replication of Section 6: Application of SJE: A High-Dimensional Stochastic Production Economy.
+  1. Run the instructions listed in the subsection ``1.
+Replication of Section 6: Application of SJE: A High-Dimensional Stochastic Production Economy``.
 This set of instructions will allow you to replicate the results of section 6 of the article.
-  2. Run the instructions listed in `2.
-Replication of Figures.
+  2. Run the instructions listed in ``2.
+Replication of Figures``.
 This set of instructions will allow you to replicate the figures of section 6 of the article, created either from running the codes from scratch (as described in 1., which produces all results), or from pre-computed restart/result files.

 ### 1. Replication of Section 6: Application of SJE: A High-Dimensional Stochastic Production Economy